OctopusDeploy/blog/blog/2025-05/tpf/index.md

 Source: https://trunkbaseddevelopment.

 Trunk based development at scale works nicely with [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow), where changes are made in short-lived branches and merged via pull requests.

-It requires developers to adopt two key concepts.

-1. Short-lived feature branches - no more than a couple of days.
-Ideally, less than a day.
+Each branch should live no more than a couple of days, ideally no more than a few hours.
-1. Incremental changes - no more delivering a feature as a "big bang."

 That does not mean merging unfinished code into main after a few hours or a couple of days.
 Many features can take weeks or months to finish.
 Developers and product managers are responsible for creating small units of work that incrementally add functionality (and tests) until the feature is "done."
 Each incremental change can be deployed to production, including database changes.

-Hide the feature behind a feature toggle until it is ready for users.
+Features take weeks or months to complete.
+They will require dozens of short-lived feature branches.
+That requires hiding feature behind a feature toggle until it is ready for users.

 This allows you to have multiple features "in flight" and merged into main.
 Because developers are incrementally checking in code, they can find conflicts with other developer's work much sooner.
 Changes are integrated much sooner, and tests can be created to verify sensible combinations of features.